lewis-neiland/ballz-html5-repo/README.md

 # ballz-html5-repo
-Making use of p5.js, this is an program that lets you place and manipulate balls with (questionable) physics.
+Making use of p5.js, this is a web program that lets you place and manipulate balls with (questionable) physics.
 It was made at a time where I was learning programming, so it's very shoddy, unoptimised, and awfully coded.
 Because of this, it won't be updated any further.

 ## Play Here: